-Coronavirus antibody study will gauge prevalence of COVID-19 in Washington state
+Antibody study will gauge prevalence of COVID-19 in Washington state

 “We’re still trying to really understand, at a state level, where’s the virus really been?
 How many people have had it?
 And how does that vary between different parts of the state?” said Dr. Keith Jerome, head of the virology division in UW Medicine’s Department of Laboratory Medicine.

 Serological surveys detect whether people have antibodies that develop in response to the body fighting an infection.
-Specimens for an antibody test are collected by drawing blood, as opposed to the nasal swabs used for diagnostic tests.
+Specimens for an antibody test are collected by drawing blood, as opposed to the nasal swabs used for COVID-19 diagnostic tests.
 Antibodies can develop five days to two weeks after symptoms stop.

 The study is also intended to provide data to inform policymakers’ public health decisions as cases of COVID-19 continue to mount.
 The state saw its largest one-day total on July 16, with 1,267 new cases.
 As of Monday, 47,743 people in Washington had been infected, including 1,453 who have died.

-UW Medicine and Vulcan, which granted $3.4 million from the Paul G. Allen Family Foundation for the survery, approached DOH and Gov. Jay Inslee’s office with the idea for the study, said DOH spokesperson Lisa Stromme Warren.
+UW Medicine and the Paul G. Allen Family Foundation, which granted $3.4 million for the survey, approached DOH and Gov. Jay Inslee’s office with the idea for the study, said DOH spokesperson Lisa Stromme Warren.

 “Serology studies are important to improve surveillance and help us understand how many COVID-19 infections have occurred,” she said.
 “We are still learning about this virus — how it spreads and how it works.
 This may give us a better example of what community spread looks like in our area.”

-Note: Correction: A previous version of this story misstated where funding came from for this research.
-It was from the Paul G. Allen Family Foundation, not from Vulcan.